ricson5499/emmet1.0-sublime3plugin/README.md

 ## 2. Recover snippet to old version

+If you never add in any custom snippet you can just skip to 3rd step.

 Preferences -> Package Settings -> Emmet -> Setting - User

 The old Emmet.sublime-settings structure